manyfold3d/website/technology/open_source.md

 ## Contributions

-As part of Manyfold's development, we've contributed Open Source code back to the community, by releasing a number of our own packages openly:
+As part of Manyfold's development, we've contributed Open Source code back to the community, by releasing a number of our own packages openly (as well as the source code of Manyfold itself):

 * [caber](https://github.com/manyfold3d/caber) - a ReBAC / Zanzibar Ruby gem for fine-grained permission control, written for and released by Manyfold.
 * [threejs-webworker-3mf-loader](https://github.com/manyfold3d/threejs-webworker-3mf-loader) - webworker-compatible fork of the Three.js 3MF loader